kylinsystems/kbs-plugin-auler-acctinfocpt/README.md

-# KBS Plugin : Auler PaySelect
+# KBS Plugin : Auler AccountInfoCockpit

 The fork from https://bitbucket.org/aupatric/de.aulerlichtkabel.acctinfocpt, and converted to be installed via **KBS ObjectData Tool**